Battle of Tura: Prelude

-On 20 July mourning Tolstoy was informed by the commander of the Uhlan battalion stationed around Jászfényszaru and Zsámbok that important Hunagrian forces are advancing from Szolnok, and their 4000-5000 strong vanguard already occupied Tóalmás.
+On 20 July mourning Tolstoy was informed by the commander of the Uhlan battalion stationed around Jászfényszaru and Zsámbok that important Hungarian forces are advancing from Szolnok, and their 4,000-5,000 strong vanguard already occupied Tóalmás.
 Tolstoy at 5 a.m. departed from Aszód, sending ahead the two Cossack companies.
 Arriving to Tura, he received the uhlans report that they retreated before the superior enemy.

 The Hungarian troops advanced in two columns.
 Major General Dessewffy with two cavalry brigades advanced on the Nagykáta-Szentmártonkáta-Tóalmás-Jászfényszaru route, while the brigade of General Perczel marched through Nagykáta-Jászfelsőszentgyörgy-Szentlőrinckáta-Jászfényszaru.
 Parallel with them three infantry brigades under General Wysocki marched to Tápiószele.
 Lieutenant General Lázár Mészáros and Lieutenant General Henryk Dembiński joined the column led by Dessewffy.
 The order was that the Hungarians should not advance to North-West from Jászfényszaru, but to retreat to Jászberény, marching towards East then South.

 During their advance, the Károlyi hussars under Dessewffy captured three uhlans in Tóalmás.
 Arriving in Jászfényszaru, they did not found any enemies there, but spotted two companies of enemy cavalry towards Tura.
 So Dessewffy decided to advance progressively with his two brigades, in order to push the enemy back, or to force them to take battle formation.
 Soon the most advanced cossack patrols discovered the approaching enemy, in front of whom the division of Kharkov Lancers retreated.